Gotham Knights (video game): Setting and characters

 Gotham Knights is set in Gotham City after the deaths of Bruce Wayne / Batman (Michael Antonakos) and Police Commissioner James Gordon, which has resulted in a rise of crime and police corruption.
 Players assume the role of four of Batman's former protégés—Dick Grayson / Nightwing (Christopher Sean), Barbara Gordon / Batgirl (America Young), Tim Drake / Robin (Sloane Morgan Siegel), and Jason Todd / Red Hood (Stephen Oyoung)—as they attempt to continue his legacy by protecting Gotham upon receiving a pre-recorded message from Batman.

-During the game, the Knights come into conflict with several supervillains, primarily the Court of Owls, a secret society dating back to colonial times that seeks to take over Gotham with their legion of assassins called Talons, and the League of Shadows, led by Talia al Ghul (Emily O'Brien) after the death of her father Ra's al Ghul (Navid Negahban).
-The Knights also have altercations with Mr. Freeze (Donald Chang), Harley Quinn (Kari Wahlgren), Clayface (Brian Keane), the Man-Bat Commandos, and Penguin (Elias Toufexis).
+During the game, the Knights come into conflict with several supervillains, primarily the Court of Owls, a secret society that seeks to take over Gotham with their legion of assassins called Talons, and the League of Shadows, led by Talia al Ghul (Emily O'Brien) after the death of her father, Ra's al Ghul (Navid Negahban).
+The Knights also have altercations with Mr. Freeze (Donald Chang), Harley Quinn (Kari Wahlgren), Clayface (Brian Keane), the Man-Bat Commandos, and the Penguin (Elias Toufexis).
 Starro (Mark Meer) makes an appearance in the "Heroic Assault" mode.

-Supporting characters include Bruce's former butler Alfred Pennyworth (Gildart Jackson), who provides technical assistance and moral support to the Knights; police captain Renee Montoya (Krizia Bajos), one of the few honest cops left in Gotham; Bruce's uncle and wealthy industrialist Jacob Kane (Tommie Earl Jenkins) and his wife Commissioner Catherine Kane (Liz Burnette); former WayneTech employee-turned-CEO of Foxteca Lucius Fox (Peter Jay Fernandez); Gotham City News anchorwoman Noor Rashid (Zehra Fazal); journalist Arturo Rodriguez (Mateo d'Amato), Gotham City Mayor Brandon Tsai (David Shih); and Jada Thompkins (Keisha Castle-Hughes), daughter of Leslie Thompkins who took up her mother's profession as a doctor after she retired.
+Supporting characters include Bruce's loyal butler Alfred Pennyworth (Gildart Jackson), who provides technical assistance and moral support to the Knights following Bruce's death; police captain Renee Montoya (Krizia Bajos), one of the few honest cops left in Gotham; Bruce's uncle and wealthy industrialist Jacob Kane (Tommie Earl Jenkins); Jacob's wife and new Police Commissioner Catherine Kane (Liz Burnette); former WayneTech employee-turned-CEO of Foxteca, Lucius Fox (Peter Jay Fernandez); Gotham City News anchorwoman Noor Rashid (Zehra Fazal); journalist Arturo Rodriguez (Mateo d'Amato), Gotham City Mayor Brandon Tsai (David Shih); and Jada Thompkins (Keisha Castle-Hughes), daughter of Leslie Thompkins who took up her mother's profession as a doctor after she retired.

 Plot

-Batman is ambushed in the Batcave by Ra's al Ghul and is mortally wounded.
+Batman is ambushed in the Batcave by Ra's al Ghul and mortally wounded.
 With no way to win, Batman seals himself and Ra's in the Batcave and initiates the self-destruct protocol, killing them both.
 Batman's death triggers a "Code Black" contingency, which summons Nightwing, Batgirl, Red Hood, and Robin.
 As his final act, Batman bequeaths a backup base called the Belfry, located in the Union Station Clock Tower, as well as the files of all of his investigations, telling his students that Gotham will need them more than ever once the criminal underworld notices Batman has gone missing.
 Determined to carry on Batman's will, the four heroes band together to form the Gotham Knights.